 NW Ohio Propane (NWOP) offers propane services from a locally owned and operated company to our member-owners and the general public.

 Check us out on Facebook or go to the NWOP website.

 Are you an NWEC member-owner and have questions about this venture?
 We have some answers for you.

-NWEC is always looking for opportunities to provide better service for our members.
+NWEC is always looking for opportunities to provide better service for our member-owners.
 For several years now we have been talking about an “all of the above” approach to energy.
 We currently have coal, natural gas and renewable sources in our energy portfolio so we started looking at other alternatives.

-Profits will go back into our electric cooperative to help us improve the reliability of your electric service.
+Profits go back into our electric cooperative to help us improve the reliability of your electric service.

-No and it may actually defer future rate increases for our electric members.
+No and it may actually defer future rate increases for our electric member-owners.
 If NWEC can use the profits from the propane business to make improvements and expansions to our electric system then we may not need to increase electric rates.

 No, the propane rates will be based on a minimal margin just like your current electric rates.